-The course is inclusive and innovative in its design and delivery, and places the trainee at the heart of a thriving school community from day one.
+Our course is inclusive and innovative in its design and delivery, and places you at the heart of a thriving school community from day one.

 - Full immersion in the daily life of a school and all the existing challenges that brings

 - Breadth and depth of experience across a range of schools

 - Outstanding additional opportunities for enrichment and extension

 - A dynamic taught programme, ensuring depth and breadth across all Early Years and Primary subjects